anwartarabayhap/brandfunnels/README.md

 # Brand Funnel Visualizer

-This Streamlit app lets you upload an Excel file with brand funnel metrics by quarter and visualize the funnel as a chart.
+This Streamlit app lets you upload an Excel file (.xls or .xlsx) with brand funnel metrics by quarter and visualize the funnel as a chart.

 ## 📁 Required Excel Format